Personal Accident Insurance

-All full-time Academic (including Medical Residents) and Staff employees of Indiana University are eligible for participation in the Personal Accident Insurance plan; an enrolled employee may also insure their legal spouse/registered domestic partner and unmarried dependent children (under age 19, or under age 25 if full-time students).
+All full-time Academic (including IU Residents) and Staff employees of Indiana University are eligible for participation in the Personal Accident Insurance plan; an enrolled employee may also insure their legal spouse and unmarried dependent children (under age 19, or under age 25 if full-time students).

 The premiums for coverage under the Personal Accident Insurance plan are paid in full by the employee.